The untold tragedy of Iraq's Shia Turkmen women, abducted by Islamic State

-Moreover, since 2015 they have worked hard in the parliament to prevent any explicit mention of kidnapped Shia women being included in draft legislation targeting IS militants’ gender-based violence.
+Moreover, since 2015 politicians in parliament have tried to prevent any explicit mention of kidnapped Shia women being included in draft legislation targeting Islamic State's gender-based violence.

-Shia political forces have been careful to frame the Turkmen women's tragedy as a marginal part of the Yazidi genocide, and not highlight their plight separately, lawmakers said.
+Instead, Shia political forces have framed the Turkmen women's tragedy as a marginal part of the Yazidi genocide, and not highlighted their plight separately, lawmakers said.

-Successive Shia-led governments, including the current one, have met and supported Yazidi survivors and their families.
-But representatives of the Turkmen women and their relatives have been received no more than three times, a federal official involved in this file told MEE.
+Successive Shia-led Iraqi governments, including the current one, have met and supported Yazidi survivors and their families.
+But representatives of the Turkmen women and their relatives have been received no more than three times, a federal official with knowledge told MEE.
 In two of these meetings, the Turkmen survivors were introduced as part of the Yazidi delegations, officials and activists said.

-The 22 Turkmen women freed from the Mosul orphanage and returned to Tal Afar have received no rehabilitation or official care or compensation, despite living in “very poor conditions” and often with distant relatives as their immediate family were either killed or captured, the Tulay Organisation's Ramzy said.
+The 22 Turkmen women freed from the Mosul orphanage and returned to Tal Afar have received no rehabilitation or official care or compensation, despite living in “very poor conditions” and often with distant relatives as their immediate family were either killed or captured, Ramzy said.

-"In fact, there is no government position that has been adopted over the past years regarding the Turkmen survivors or kidnapped women," said a senior federal official who worked on this file.
+"In fact, there is no government position that has been adopted over the past years regarding the Turkmen survivors or kidnapped women," said a senior federal official who worked on the file.

-"The official side believes that this issue is a social tragedy that took place in a Muslim country that is facing difficulty in accepting it or living with it," he added.
+"The official side believes that this issue is a social tragedy that took place in a Muslim country that is facing difficulty in accepting it or living with it.

 "The official side does not want to embarrass [the Shia], so it turns a blind eye to it and considers it a sensitive local issue that needs solutions far from sight."